 Sustainability performance is increasingly important when evaluating new investment.
 Green economy progress reports allow clients to see the progress (or lack of it) of different countries or regions covered on the GGEI.
 These reports can be fully customized to a client's needs by using only GGEI data sets or suplementing this information with other data to gain a more complete picture of the economy in question.
 These reports can also consider past, present or planned policy interventions and how they might alter a given country's green growth trajectory.

 Localized Perception Surveys

 The perception survey for the GGEI is global, and polls practitioners on their perceptions of green economic performance.
 But while global perceptions are critical, local ones sometimes matter most for the immediate decisions faced by governments and private actors.
 Localized perception surveys draw upon our expertise conducting the global GGEI perception survey, but tailor this knowledge to more localized contexts.
-One valuable localized perception survey might be to poll potential customers in a given country about their demand for products or services offered by a business considering investment or joint partnership.
-Another example could be a national ministry surveying segments of its constituents to better understand if implemented green economy policies are being felt by consumers.
+Click here to access results from a recent localized perception survey assessing how we can reach a green breakthrough in the 2020s.